 Responsible Officer: Executive Vice President, Treasurer and Chief Operating Officer

 Our University’s founder, Anthony J. Drexel was committed to providing a welcoming, inclusive and respectful educational environment for all students, regardless of religion, race, gender or socioeconomic status.
 Such an environment helps strengthen our ability to live and work in a diverse and global environment.
 Drexel considers acts of discrimination, harassment, and bias to be unacceptable and counter to its core mission and values.
 At the same time, freedom of expression and the right to disagree are fundamental to the educational experience and culture of our University.
 Nothing in this policy should be regarded as suppressing such intellectual freedom so long as any disagreements, arguments and/or debates are conducted in an atmosphere of tolerance and mutual respect.

 Drexel University is committed to promoting tolerance in all forms, including tolerating the speech of those who disagree with the position of another individual, group or authority and expects such disagreement to be expressed in a manner that is respectful and tolerant.
-The University encourages any individual who believes they have been affected by Discrimination, Harassment, or a Bias Incident to immediately report the incident or incidents giving rise to such concerns to the Office of Equality and Diversity.
+The University encourages any individual who believes they have been affected by Discrimination, Harassment, or a Bias Incident to immediately report the incident or incidents giving rise to such concerns to the Office for Institutional Equity and Inclusive Culture.
 For emergencies, the University encourages all individuals to call 911 or the Drexel University Public Safety Department at (215) 895-2222.